Best Meat, Cheese, and Charcuterie Plates In Memphis

 People go crazy for charcuterie because we like to try different flavors, to mix and match tastes that create the perfect bite.
 Usually there are other bits of gnoshings on these cheese boards, too, which is secretly my favorite part.
 All manner of jams, mustards, pickled veggies, fruit, pâtés, candied nuts, a deviled egg or two, maybe a dab of pimento cheese…just bring it all to me.

-I know Memphis is into meat and cheese boards as much as I am, because the inaugural Butcher Board Festival on July 22 was sold out and packed.
-So, I decided it was time for a roundup.
+I know Memphis is into meat and cheese boards as much as I am, so I decided it was time for a roundup.
 When I asked Memphis Twitter about the best Memphis charcuterie, cheese boards, meat platters, etc., y’all did not disappoint.

 Here are some of our suggestions.